Enhancing Boolean networks with continuous logical operators and edge tuning: Results

 \subsection{Simulation 2}

 In addition to the inputs described in simulation 1, a perturbation is introduced.
 It consists in disabling the inhibitory effect of $ERK$ on $PI3K$, that is in disabling the edge $(ERK,PI3K)$.
-It points out an advantage of computing the edge states: disturbing a node disturbs all its effects while selectively disturbing the edges prevents this.
-To implement this perturbation, the parameter values are as in simulation 1, except $q_{ERK,PI3K}$ which is set to $weaker$.
-With $q_{ERK,PI3K}=weaker$, the signal conveyed by the edge $(ERK,PI3K)$ is weakened throughout this simulation.
-The corresponding results are shown in \hyperref[simulation2]{\textit{Figure \ref*{simulation2}}} page \pageref{simulation2}.
+It points out an advantage of computing edge states: disturbing a node disturbs all its effects while selectively disturbing an edge prevents this, therefore allowing finer perturbations.

+To implement this perturbation, the parameter values are as in simulation 1 except $w_{ERK,PI3K}$ which is set to $weaker$.
+With $w_{ERK,PI3K}=weaker$, the signal conveyed by the edge $(ERK,PI3K)$ is weakened throughout this simulation.
+The corresponding results are shown in \hyperref[simulation2]{\texttt{Figure \ref*{simulation2}}} page \pageref{simulation2}.
 As expected, weakening the edge $(ERK,PI3K)$ results in a weakened inhibition of $PI3K$ by $ERK$: $ERK$ does not totally inhibit $PI3K$.